 Create a Back to School Checklist

-Create a space for an at home classroom.
-If your kids are going to school in person, this space can be the homework station.
-Keep the home classroom setup simple.
+Keep the homework station simple.
 All you really need is a surface for them to work on and school supplies.

-Coffee tables, countertops and kitchen tables work just fine.
+A few homework area ideas include coffee tables, countertops and kitchen tables.
 You can also use lap desks.
 Whatever surface you choose, be sure it’s part of a space that suits your child’s learning style.
-Some prefer quiet while others need to be in a room with others.
+Some prefer quiet while others need to be in a room where there are people.

-Use backpacks or a bookshelf to organize textbooks.
+Use backpacks, cubbies or a bookshelf to organize textbooks.

 One of my favorite back to school organization ideas is to use a rolling cart for school supplies and textbooks.
 A cart can easily be rolled out of the way when it’s time for dinner or relaxing.

-- Designate a space as a drop zone or mudroom for backpacks, jackets and shoes (when they go back to in person instruction) and any paraphernalia that comes with extra curricular activities if those have resumed.
+Having a dedicate space for backpacks, jackets and shoes and any paraphernalia that comes with extra curricular activities will save time in the mornings.
 Give each person their own hook, bin, basket or cubby and label them with their names.
 Better yet, let the kids label them.
 It gives them a sense of pride and ownership in the organization system.

-Add important dates from the school calendar like picture day, testing dates, holidays, parent/teacher conferences, etc. If you’re using the Cozi app, you can color code each family members schedule.
+The command center is also a great place to keep a family calendar.
+Add important dates from the school calendar like picture day, testing dates, holidays, parent/teacher conferences, etc. If you’re using the Cozi app, you can color code each family member’s schedule.
 Highlight important dates and put the week at a glance on a physical calendar everyone can see.

-- Stock the pantry and refrigerator with everything the kids need for breakfast, lunch and snacks.
-I highly recommend storing items where kids can serve themselves and make their own lunches.
+Stock the pantry and refrigerator with everything the kids need for breakfast, lunch and snacks.
+I suggest storing items where kids can serve themselves and make their own lunches.
 Doing this really helps foster independence which is especially helpful if you’re working from home.

 Go through clothes to check for: